 John has also appeared in the Employment Tribunal in a legally complex matter representing an employee who was arguing that his demotion was tantamount to a dismissal.
 This also necessitated a legal argument as to whether the employer's disciplinary power to demote was incorporated into the Claimant's contract, in addition to detailed cross examination of the employer's senior management as to its disciplinary procedures.

 John was a teacher for nine years before becoming a barrister and enjoyed a management position within a leading secondary school, giving him experience of the realities of employment disputes and experience of handling them at first hand.

 John regularly acts for local authorities, parents and guardians in public law matters involving children and equally regularly represents parties seeking financial remedies and child arrangements in private law.

-John has extensive experience of appearing in complex, multi-day final hearings, including in the High Court, to determine applications for care orders, adoption, residence and contact in respect of children and also frequently advise and appears in matrimonial finance matters with a value in excess of £1,000,000.
+John has extensive experience of appearing in complex, multi-day final hearings to determine applications for care orders, adoption, residence and contact in respect of children; he also frequently advises and appears in matrimonial finance matters with a value in excess of £1,000,000.

 John has extensive skill and experience in advocacy (much of this from his training conducting criminal trials) and as a result has a robust and effective courtroom style.
 He is a tough but fair negotiator.

 His first career in education gives him wider and substantial experience with working with children and parents within a multi-agency context through which his skills at mediating, negotiating and advocating for his clients have been developed.

 John is expanding his practice within the Court of Protection jurisdiction and has relevant experience as follows: